Salesforce Review 2023: CRM Features, Pricing, Pros & Cons

 The positive online Salesforce reviews tend to praise its robustness when it comes to features, meaning many businesses do not need any other SaaS.
 Often, its level of customization gets solid ratings too.
 Many online reviewers have great things to say about its email templates and other marketing templates.
 The analytics dashboard is another part of Salesforce that its users and critics really enjoy, as is the reporting.

 Salesforce criticism tends to revolve around the same few issues.
-First off, as a piece of computer software, many older people are just a bit slow and reluctant to fully embrace it.
+First off, as a piece of computer software, many older people are just a bit slow and reluctant to embrace it fully.
 There are some negative reviews which mention feature overload (as well as drowning in pricing package tsunamis).
 Occasionally, there have been complaints about the platform not running 100% smoothly when the internet connection is not going at full force, which can be a drag on using the tools and doing business.

 Review of Salesforce support